Ksenya-go/MeetingRoomBooking/README.md

 - Configure CI/CD with GitHub Actions using OIDC / federated identity once the required Azure permissions are available.
 - Make `TimeSlot` configurable per resource to support different booking schedules for different rooms.
 - Add email verification to the registration process.
+- The Azure Free-tier default hostname (*.azurewebsites.net) may occasionally trigger a Chrome Safe Browsing warning due to shared IP reputation, unrelated to the application itself- this would go away with a custom domain.